bunbun (BUNBUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 bunbun Historical Price

-According to the latest data gathered on bunbun live price page, the current price of bunbun is 0.00018631USD.
-The circulating supply of bunbun(BUNBUN) is 1000.00M BUNBUN , giving it a market capitalization of $186.30K.
+According to the latest data gathered on bunbun live price page, the current price of bunbun is 0USD.
+The circulating supply of bunbun(BUNBUN) is 1000.00M BUNBUN , giving it a market capitalization of $7.30K.

 The bunbun Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUNBUN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.